Authored by the expert who managed and guided the team behind the Peru Property Pack

 How much are property prices expected to increase in Peru in 2026?

-As of January 2026, property prices in Peru are expected to increase by roughly 3% to 6% in nominal terms over the calendar year, with Lima likely seeing gains at the higher end of that range.
+As of early 2026, residential property prices in Peru are expected to grow by around 3% to 6% in nominal terms over the full calendar year 2026, which translates to roughly 1% to 4% in real (inflation-adjusted) terms if inflation stays near the BCRP target.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Peru.